 If you are really committed to positive change, then please attempt the following activity:

 Write down five limiting beliefs which you normally make to yourself or to others.

 • What are the advantages and disadvantages of holding the specific beliefs?

 • Where is the evidence that supports your specific beliefs?

 • How does this way of thinking help you?

 • What is the impact this thinking has on you?

 • REPLACE YOUR IRRATIONAL BELIEFS WITH HEALTHIER OR MORE REASONABLE IDEAS

-Have a question for Sohan?
-Ask or leave a comment below!
+Have a question for Sohan or want to leave a comment?
+Click here.